-This notebook is so important that I will be writing a seperate, in-depth blog post about it.
+This notebook is so important that I will be writing a separate, in-depth blog post about it.

 All kids (even the babies!) have daily outside play, weather permitting.
 You might see daycare kids around town in their over-sized carts.
-Babies will be in a carrier strapped to sensei’s back.
+Babies will be in a carrier strapped to their teacher.

 Japanese daycares also conduct monthly height and weight checks along with 2 or 3 health and dental checkups per school year.
 This is in addition to the scheduled routine check ups for kids in Japan.

 How to Get Into Daycare – A Timeline For Going Back To Work